MalikZeeshan1122/ai-medical-agent/SETUP_GUIDE.md

 3. Send a test message: "What is diabetes?"
 4. You should receive a streaming AI response

  If AI doesn't work:
  - Check Edge Function logs in Cloud → Functions → chat
-- Verify `LOVABLE_API_KEY` exists in Secrets
+ - Verify `AI_API_KEY` exists in Secrets
-- Check Lovable AI credits in Settings → Plans & Credits
+ - Check AI credits in Settings → Plans & Credits

 ## Hospital Scraping Configuration